Powerhouse Parramatta: Inside Western Sydney’s $1B Museum Set To Transform The Cultural Landscape

 Located on Dharug land, Powerhouse Parramatta is shaping up to be one of the most significant new museum projects anywhere in the world—and the largest investment in cultural infrastructure in NSW since the Sydney Opera House.

 Set to open in late 2026, the new museum will become the first NSW State Cultural Institution based in Western Sydney, anchoring a major new cultural precinct along the Parramatta River.
-With more than 18,000 square metres of exhibition and public space across seven storeys, and projections of two million visitors annually, this is far more than a relocation—it’s a recalibration of where culture lives in Sydney.
+With 30,000 square metres of space and more than 18,000 square metres dedicated to exhibition and public areas across seven storeys, this is far more than a relocation—it’s a recalibration of where culture lives in Sydney.

 Jump to: